Mizo people: Lushai Expedition

-On 17 February 1872, the Cachar Column entered Lalburha's village which had been besieged and abandoned.
+On 17 February 1872, the Cachar Column entered Lalburha's village, which had been besieged and abandoned.
 Lalburha had been attacked by the Suktê tribes and successfully defended with heavy losses.
 He deserted the village and had burnt many buildings to the ground.
 Only the tomb of Vanhnuailiana had been untouched and investigated.
-The Cachar column made peace with Lalburha's mother, Rolianpuii in a neighbouring village and returned to Cachar.
+The Cachar column made peace with Lalburha's mother, Rolianpuii, in a neighbouring village and returned to Cachar.

-The Chittagong Column focussed on punishing Savunga and Bengkhuaia.
-The force fought with Vanlula who refused to let the force cross his territory, leading to his village being overrun and Vanlula burning it down.
+The Chittagong Column focused on punishing Savunga and Bengkhuaia.
+The force fought with Vanlula, who refused to let the force cross his territory, leading to his village being overrun and Vanlula burning it down.
 T.H.
 Lewin's ally, Rothangpuia joined the force but was not able to be used diplomatically due to bad history with the Sailo and Howlongs.
-Rothangpuia however was influential via marriage to the northern Howlong chiefs.
+Rothangpuia however, was influential via marriage to the northern Howlong chiefs.
 Lewin assigned Subadar Mohamed Azim of the Chittagong Frontier Police to accompany Rothangpuia to negotiate the release of Mary Winchester under Bengkhuaia and to free the other captives to avoid an attack.
 Mary Wincester was recovered safely and negotiations began with the two chiefs.
 On 29 January 1872, the Chiefs agreed to submit to the column and release all captives from the raids.
 In February, Lewin facilitated an oath of friendship with Bengkhuaia and Savunga.
-Lalburha who had avoided the Northern Column submitted to Lewin as well.
+Lalburha, who had avoided the Northern Column, submitted to Lewin as well.

 East–West Wars

 The East–West War was a conflict between two descendant factions of Lallula beginning in 1873.
 It concerned the western chiefs in the family of Suakpuilala and the eastern chiefs in the family of Vanhnuailiana.
 Tensions had been raised due to Suakpuilala's son, Khalkam, desiring the hand of Tuali, who was to be betrothed to Vanhnuialiana's son Liankhama.
 Lalzika, a chief with vengeance for being denied Suakpuilala's sister, Banaitangi joined Liankhama in the war.
 The war lasted until 1867.

-The East–West War erupted once more due to closely settling villages and disputing claims to jhum sites.
+The East–West War erupted once more due to closely settled villages and disputing claims to jhum sites.
 Suakpuilala's son, Lianphunga cooperated with Lalzika in raiding the village of Pugrying.
 Khalkam also entered into a dispute with Pâwibâwia.
-The western coalition consisted of Suakpuilala, Khalkam and Lianphunga while the eastern coalition consisted of Liankhama, Lalburha and Pâwibâwia.
+The western coalition consisted of Suakpuilala, Khalkam and Lianphunga, while the eastern coalition consisted of Liankhama, Lalburha and Pâwibâwia.
 The war ended in 1881 with the onset of the mautam famine.
 Pâwibâwia, Khalkam and Lalhleia met and made peace and agreed to procure food together from Cachar.